Control Unit In Computer Architecture

 The instruction is a binary word or code that defines a specific operation to be performed.
 The instruction code is also called as operation code denoted by OPCODE in the machine instruction format.

-The CPU decodes the OPCODE from instruction format and then executes the desired operation as per the instruction set architecture ( ISA ).
+The CPU decodes the OPCODE from the instruction format and then executes the desired operation as per the instruction set architecture ( ISA ).

 The control unit internally consist of instruction decoder circuit that decodes the machine instruction format.